Jurassic Park: Plot

-Industrialist John Hammond has created Jurassic Park, a theme park of de-extincted dinosaurs, on the tropical island Isla Nublar, off the coast of Costa Rica.
+Industrialist John Hammond has created Jurassic Park, an animal theme park featuring de-extinct dinosaurs, on the tropical island Isla Nublar, off the coast of Costa Rica.
 After a Velociraptor kills a dinosaur handler, the park's investors, represented by lawyer Donald Gennaro, threaten to pull funding unless experts certify the island's safety.
-Gennaro invites chaotician Ian Malcolm, and Hammond invites paleontologist Alan Grant and paleobotanist Ellie Sattler.
+Gennaro invites the chaotician Ian Malcolm, while Hammond invites the paleontologist Alan Grant and the paleobotanist Ellie Sattler.
 Upon arrival, the group is shocked to see living Brachiosaurus and Parasaurolophus.
 At the park's visitor center, the group learns that the cloning was accomplished by extracting dinosaur DNA from prehistoric mosquitoes preserved in amber.
-DNA from frogs, among other animals, was used to fill in gaps in the dinosaurs' genome.
+DNA from frogs and other animals was used to fill in gaps in the dinosaurs' genome.
+To prevent the dinosaurs from breeding, they are all made female by chromosome manipulation.

-To prevent breeding, the dinosaurs were made female by direct chromosome manipulation.
 The group witnesses the hatching of a baby Velociraptor and visits the raptor enclosure.
-During lunch, the group debates the ethics of cloning and the park's creation.
+During lunch, they debate the ethics of cloning and of the park in general.
 Malcolm warns of the implications of genetic engineering while Grant and Sattler express uncertainty over the ability of humans and dinosaurs to coexist.
-Hammond's grandchildren, Lex and Tim, join the others for a park tour in two self-driving electric Ford Explorer tour vehicles, while Hammond oversees them from the control room.
-Most of the dinosaurs fail to appear, and the group encounters a sick Triceratops.
+Hammond's grandchildren, Lex and Tim, join the others for a park tour in two self-driving electric vehicles, while Hammond observes them from the control room.
+Most of the dinosaurs fail to appear, and Sattler stays behind to study a sick Triceratops.
 The tour is cut short as a tropical storm approaches.
-The park employees leave for the mainland on a boat while the visitors return to their railed-electric tour vehicles, except Sattler, who stays behind with the park's veterinarian, Dr. Harding, to study the Triceratops.
+The park employees leave for the mainland on a boat while the visitors return to their vehicles.